 The risk of abduction must be acute.
-An example is that one parent has disappeared with the child, and the police confirm that the information available indicates that the parent intends to leave Denmark with the child.
+An example of acute risk could be one parent disappearing with the child and the police confirming that the information available indicates the parent's intention to leave Denmark with the child.

 The staff member cannot do the following:

-- Help you physically with bringing back the child.
+- Help you physically bring back the child

 - Help you if you have sole custody.
-In that case, contact the police.
+In this case, contact the police

 - Help you if you do not have custody.
-In that case, the other parent is allowed to leave without your consent.
+In this case, the other parent is allowed to leave without your consent

 - Represent you in dealings with other authorities etc., in Denmark or abroad, or in dealings with the other parent who has abducted or intends to abduct your child.